 Considering Adopting from Pakistan?

 As with all adoptions, the process starts with the home study.
 Once the home study is completed, we will file the I-600A, the USCIS request for Advance Processing.
 After receiving the USCIS approval, the family would now travel to Pakistan.
-Many of our families use the Edhi Foundation, but there are many good institutions.
+Many of our families use the Edhi Foundation.
+Other orphanages will be considered on a case by case basis.
 The orphanage will identify a child for consideration.
 Some background information on the child should be provided at this time.
 In addition, the family will take the child for a medical examination.
 If the family wants to go forward with guardianship, the orphanage would give them custody of the child.
 Next, you will file for guardianship with the court.
 The court process will take about two months.
-Many families select to have one spouse stay with the child over this time.
+Many families have one spouse stay with the child over this time.
 Once the final order from the court is issued, we will process a visa request for the child.
 This takes up to three months for approval.
 Then the visa is issued and you and the child return to the U.S. Because you have been issued guardianship of the child, you will need to finalize the adoption in court here.
 Lastly, you will file for citizenship for the child.

 Who Does What?